TypicalCrusader/T4N-Tributaries-Framework/README.md

 Credits:
   * TypicalCrusader - Scripting, Putting idea into Reality
-  * Keizerheim and Tobbzn - Help with optimising the code and with giving me idea how to implement them
+  * KeizerHarm and Tobbzn - Help with optimising the code and with giving me idea how to implement them
   * RadicalSquirel - GUI
   * Jjsfw - Ck2 Tributaries like types customization
   * Maokai, GreatMarshal and Tales of Ireland team - Spiritual Support :)